Rules of Procedure

 - The dispute will be decided upon information submitted by the Parties.
 MADRE will use its reasonable efforts to resolve the dispute through reference to the Operator’s terms and conditions, the license conditions and a process of non-binding mediation between the Consumer and Operator.

 - MADRE does not investigate the facts of the dispute and will not request additional documents or evidence unless essential information is missing to decide the case.
+Information provided by the Consumer after the opening of the case may not be considered.

 - Should the Consumer or Operator not respond to an information request from MADRE within 14 days, MADRE may decide based on the decision presented by that time.